 Rugged mobile scanners

-These mobile computers usually have a built-in laser barcode reader or imager, are ruggedized, and are running on Android with 2G, 3G, or 4G, BT, and RFID communication support.
+These mobile computers usually havebuilt-in laser barcode reader or imager, are ruggedized, and are running on Android with 2G, 3G, or 4G, BT, and RFID communication support.

 The devices may contain GPS support for location services.